llvm/llvm-project/mlir/docs/LangRef.md

-Attributes are the mechanism for specifying constant data on operations in places where a variable is never allowed - e.g. the comparison predicate of a [`cmpi` operation](Dialects/ArithmeticOps.md#arithcmpi-mlirarithcmpiop).
+Attributes are the mechanism for specifying constant data on operations in places where a variable is never allowed - e.g. the comparison predicate of a [`cmpi` operation](Dialects/ArithOps.md#arithcmpi-mlirarithcmpiop).
 Each operation has an attribute dictionary, which associates a set of attribute names to attribute values.
 MLIR's builtin dialect provides a rich set of [builtin attribute values](#builtin-attribute-values) out of the box (such as arrays, dictionaries, strings, etc.).
 Additionally, dialects can define their own [dialect attribute values](#dialect-attribute-values).

-The top-level attribute dictionary attached to an operation has special semantics.
+For dialects which haven't adopted properties yet, the top-level attribute dictionary attached to an operation has special semantics.
 The attribute entries are considered to be of two different kinds based on whether their dictionary key has a dialect prefix:

 -   *inherent attributes* are inherent to the definition of an operation's semantics.
 The operation itself is expected to verify the consistency of